twotwentyseven/handbook/leaving-procedure.md

 You'll receive your final pay during the normal end of monthy pay period.
 This will be adjusted to include any unused holiday, too.

 You'll have access to FreeAgent for payroll where you can get any payslips or a P45 so make sure you remember the login you setup when you first created the account.
+Access will remain for at least 3 months after you leave, so may sure you take copies of anything you need.
+If you need something in the future and no longer have access, please email Nathan.